University of Michigan Students // Art in Public Spaces

 University of Michigan’s favorite guerilla art group, D/ART, is at it again this year but instead of bubble wrap, they will be creating an interactive installation.

-For the third year, Karma Dance, a local troupe of belly dancers will be performing in illuminated costumes throughout the evening at FOOLmoon and with their finger symbols and colorful costumes at FestiFOOLs.
+For the fourth year, Karma Dance, a local troupe of belly dancers will be performing in illuminated costumes throughout the evening at FOOLmoon and with their finger symbols and colorful costumes at FestiFOOLs.